remusao/Bison-Flex-CPP-template/README.md

 # 1.1 Unexpected token : f
 # 1.2 Unexpected token : o
 # 1.3 Unexpected token : o
-# 1.4-2.1: syntax error, unexpected TOK_EOF, expecting $end
 ```

 By default, the scanner doesn't recognize any token except `eol` (end of line), and every character read is considered an unknown token, that's why every letter is reported as an error.
 We see that location is updated as each line starts with a couple `line.column` to indicate where the current token begins.
-The three first lines are Lexer errors (unrecognised tokens), but the
+The three lines are Lexer errors (unrecognised tokens).
-last is a Parser error (since our grammar doesn't have any rule).

 Customization
 -------------